-Many participating schools post syllabi, assignments, calendars, lecture notes, readings, and other materials online making it easy teachers to add the information into their current curriculum.
-Video and audio of course materials is often available.
+Many participating schools post syllabi, assignments, calendars, lecture notes, readings, and other materials online making it easy for teachers to add the information to their current curriculum.
+Video and audio of course materials are often available.

 Open Educational Resources Commons – OEW Commons is a clearinghouse of links to online learning resources organized by both subject (arts, science) and grade level (K-12, college, post-graduate).
 Examples of online content include: full courses, course modules, lectures, homework assignments, quizzes, lab and classroom activities, games, simulations, and much more.